 “Tie Me to the Rails” is familiar sounding call and response tune that alternates between a sort of swinging version of “I’ve Been Working on the Railroad” and a more hopeful chorus.
 The more stripped down “So Quiet in This Home” alternates vocals as well as a chorus that sounds intentionally boxed in, which makes you feel slightly comforted.
 The album picks up again with the jangly “I’ll Light Your Way Back”, which contrasts Amelia’s spoken vocal and alternated harmonies.
 “Til the Morning” is a slightly dramatic track backed by piano with lovely vocal harmonies about hopefulness on “waking up to a bright new day.”
 “Dancing” closes the album with a slightly grand chamber pop sound reminiscent of The Magnetic Fields.

 The Catenary Wires’ new album is full of unusual sounds and pop hooks, which effectively showcase the harmony of Amelia Fletcher’s and Rob Pursey’s contrasting vocal styles.
 “Til The Morning” shows that inspiration can be found anywhere, even the countryside.
 The album launch will be on 14th June at St Pancras Old Church in London.
 The band will play in the UK in July, the US in August and Germany later this year.

 Southern California based Webmaster by day, music snob by night.
 I've also written a number of live music reviews for various websites (The Scenestar, In Music We Trust).
-In addition to blogging in a few different places, I am a current AXS contributor and also write some reviews for Backseat Mafia.
+In addition to blogging in a few different places, I previously was an AXS contributor and also write some reviews for Backseat Mafia.
 I previously wrote about fashion and style for Examiner.com.
 My internet obsession began in the early 90's when I used it to look up information on my favorite bands (and download shareware games).